-- The Money Laundering, Terrorist Financing (Amendment) and Transfer of Funds (Information on the Payer) Regulations 2019 ("MLR") - The Proceeds of Crime Act 2002 ("POCA") (as amended by the Serious Organised Crime and Police Act 2005) - The Terrorism Act 2000 ("TA") (as amended by the Anti-Terrorism and Security Act 2001 and the Terrorism Act 2006).
+- The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 ("MLR") as amended by The Money Laundering and Terrorist Financing (Amendment) Regulations 2019, The Money Laundering and Terrorist Financing (Amendment) (No. 2) Regulations 2022, and The Money Laundering and Terrorist Financing (High-Risk Countries) (Amendment) Regulations 2024 - The Proceeds of Crime Act 2002 ("POCA") (as amended by the Serious Organised Crime and Police Act 2005) - The Terrorism Act 2000 ("TA") (as amended by the Anti-Terrorism and Security Act 2001 and the Terrorism Act 2006).